Saimon-git/form/README.md

 You can customize the form field by passing attributes such as `name, id, class, type, etc.`

+You can customize the form methods by passing the method in the form component with respective name example `get, post, put, patch, delete.`

 ## Component rendering

 To render the component, you can use a Blade component tag inside one of your Blade templates.